Previous dayApril 21, 2026Next day

 8.7 km---✓ ReviewedUSGS →

-This magnitude 2.2 event was detected 25 km S of Westbrook, Texas on April 21, 2026, with origin time 18:08 UTC.
-The hypocenter lay at 8.7 km, placing this in the shallow crustal category.
+A magnitude 2.2 seismic event took place 25 km S of Westbrook, Texas on April 21, 2026 at 18:08 UTC.
+The event originated approximately 8.7 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 32.128°N, -101.057°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 32.128°, -101.057°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-21